568875138/assemblyline/docs/install_ubuntu_server.md

 * Detected Keyboard Layout: No (Default)
 * Keyboard: English US (Default)
 * Select a primary network interface (using the first enumerated interface).
-* Hostname: Your predtermined hostname.
+* Hostname: Your pre-determined hostname.
 Typically of the form al-linux-<N>.
 * User: user
 * Password: xxxx
 * Encrypt your home directory: No (Default)